Glenside, South Australia

-Glenside is a suburb in the local government area known as the City of Burnside, Adelaide, South Australia.
-The suburb is 4.9 kilometres south-east of the Adelaide city centre, home to 2,422 people in a total land area of 1.40 km^{2}.
+Glenside is a suburb in the local government area of the City of Burnside, Adelaide, South Australia.
+The suburb is 4.9 kilometres south-east of the Adelaide city centre, home to 2,852 people in a total land area of 1.40 km^{2}.

 It is bordered on the north by Greenhill Road, on the east by Portrush Road, on the south by Flemington Street and Windsor Road and the west by Fullarton Road.
 The suburb has a rectangular layout.
 A number of residential streets in the suburb contain avenues of jacaranda trees, which provide a lush purple colour when they flower in Spring.

 History

 Glenside, along with its neighbouring suburb of Glenunga were originally known by the name of 'Knoxville'.
 They were first settled in the 1840s as farming land, and wheat grown in the area was awarded first prize in the Royal Adelaide Show.
 The area now taken up by Glenunga International High School and Webb Oval, was previously home to slaughterhouses established in the nineteenth century.
 At one point, the slaughterhouses were exporting overseas and at the same time providing half of Adelaide's lamb requirements.

 In 1846 the Public Colonial Lunatic Asylum of South Australia was founded at the site of the present-day Glenside hospital.
 The site has been used almost-continuously since then as a public mental health facility, although its present form occupies a much smaller area than in the twentieth century.
 In September 2007, following a review of mental health services in South Australia by Social Inclusion Commissioner Monsignor David Cappo, a major redevelopment of the Glenside hospital site was announced.
 The redevelopment included a new 129 bed specialist psychiatric hospital that was opened on 2012.
 The Victorian-era hospital buildings were also refurbished as part of the construction of the new South Australian Film Corporation studios, which were opened in October 2011.
 Much of the remaining unused original hospital site was sold into private hands in 2014.

 A number of coach companies, notably Cobb & Co and those of William Rounsevell, and John Hill were set up in the 1870s and 1880s.
 Up to 1000 horses grazed the land.
 At this point, most of the streets were beginning to be named.
 Most were named by the inhabitants at the time, usually in reference to their original homes in Ireland, England, Scotland, Wales and the United States.
 However, one street was named after an Aboriginal Word - "Allinga", meaning sun.

 In the early twentieth century, a number of businesses started locating themselves in Glenside.
 The Australian icon, the Hills Hoist clothes line, was invented by the Hill family in neighbouring Glenunga.
 Other notable businesses were the Symons & Symons glass merchants and one involved in "Bland Radios".